CROI 2026 Chair and Vice Chairs

 Dr Chomont is an Associate Professor in the Department of Microbiology and Immunology at the Université de Montréal–CHUM Research Center in Montreal, Quebec, Canada.
 Dr Chomont oversees studies to unravel the molecular mechanisms involved in HIV latency and to develop novel therapeutic strategies aimed at reducing the size of the HIV reservoir.

-Research Focus: The characterization of the reservoirs for HIV during antiretroviral therapy.
+Research Focus: Characterization of the reservoirs for HIV during antiretroviral therapy

 Wafaa M. El-Sadr, MD, MPH, Vice Chair